USS MacKenzie (DD-614): Service history

 Relieved of transatlantic duties at the end of June, she reported to the staging area for the "Cent" Attack Force, one of three such forces to initiate the Sicilian campaign.
 On 9 July she departed the north African coast, arriving at Scoglitti, Sicily, the next day to screen the transport vessels and provide fire support.
+She destroyed 14 tanks and guns along the beach and underwent several bombing attacks that day, and received a battle star for this action.
 Three days later, the destroyer returned to convoy duty, conducting convoys between the United States and the Mediterranean until 7 October, and then engaging in escort work between North America and the United Kingdom.
-After repairs at Swansea, Wales, in the late autumn, she made two more ocean crossings before beginning operations in the Mediterranean.
+A collision while shifting berths at Swansea, Wales, on 19 October resulted in a 41 day delay for repairs.
+After repairs, she made two more ocean crossings escorting convoys from England to the U.S., and in February escorted a convoy to Gibraltar and Oran, Algeria, before beginning operations in the Mediterranean.

 On 18 March 1944, MacKenzie steamed into the harbor at Naples to report for screening, fire support and antisubmarine patrol duties in conjunction with the Anzio operation.
-Starting her Anzio assignments with an assist in the sinking of a two-man submarine on the 19th, she continued to provide support on this front until resuming convoy duties 6 June.
-Taking up the offensive again in August, MacKenzie took part in Operation Dragoon, providing fire support for this invasion of southern France.
+Starting her Anzio assignments with an assist in the sinking of a two-man submarine on the 19th, she continued to provide support on this front by engaging in beach bombardments and night patrols along the Italian coast, until resuming convoy duties 6 June.
+Taking up the offensive again in August, MacKenzie took part in Operation Dragoon, providing fire support for this invasion of southern France by covering the landing of the 36th Infantry Division on the French coast and providing fire support for the troops on the beach.
+On 27 August, she was the destination for 16 Germans who rowed out from their fortifications that were under fire, to surrender.
 On 15 September, she departed the Mediterranean and headed for Boston, Massachusetts and a 5-month repair and overhaul period.